-In 2023, Autumn will last from September 23 until December 22, which is when Winter starts.
+In 2024, Autumn will start on September 22 and end on December 21, which is when Winter starts.

 In the Northern Hemisphere, the astronomical Start of Autumn is on September 23.
 This day is also known as the Autumnal Equinox.